-- In 2013, the Mecklenburg County District Court Judge entered a Court Order in our client’s favor at the conclusion of an Alimony and Equitable Distribution trial.
+- The Mecklenburg County District Court Judge entered a Court Order in our client’s favor at the conclusion of an Alimony and Equitable Distribution trial.
 That Court, after lengthy arguments and production of case law, attributed almost no debt to our client and awarded her a sizable share of the parties’ marital estate, including retirement funds from her ex-husband’s retirement accounts.

 - The partners of Marcellino & Tyson successfully litigated a shareholder dispute, on behalf of its client, a mid-sized plumbing business.
 As a result of this representation, the client was able to retain ownership of the company and remove certain shareholders.

 - Marcellino & Tyson was able to help a client obtain her long-term disability benefits.
 The client’s claim had been denied by the insurance company.
 After filing suit and having the claim remanded to the plan administrator, the insurance company reversed its position and awarded full benefits to our client.
 The amount of back benefits was over $140,000 and the client will begin receiving monthly disability benefits as well as group health insurance as a result of the disability.

 - The attorneys at Marcellino & Tyson represented a client regarding her claim for health insurance benefits under the Employee Retirement Income Security Act (“ERISA.”)
 After two years of litigation, the trial court awarded our client the full benefits she sought under the health insurance plan, as well as attorneys’ fees.
 The decision is reported at L.B. v.
 United Behavioral Health, Inc., 2014 U.S. Dist.
 LEXIS 129403 (W.D.N.C.
 2014).